OUR USERS HAVE BEEN HIRED BY

 3. Make a list of questions about the job you want answers for

 Make a list of everything you want to know about the job and the job role that you are interviewing for.
-Although some of the questions you have will most likely be answered during the earlier stages of the interview, you can still ask whatever unanswered questions remain on your list.
-Try to create meaningful questions that will in turn make you look passionate about the industry and the company.
+Although some of the questions you have will most likely be answered during the interview, you can still ask whatever unanswered questions remain on your list.
+Try to create meaningful questions that show your interest and enthusiasm about the industry and the company.
 Asking meaningless questions at the end of an interview could make you appear unprepared or uninterested.
 Be concise and prepare to ask about the job’s day-to-day responsibilities, the company’s biggest challenges and company culture.

 4. Prepare a list of questions to ask in an interview based on the 5 key questions below

 We suggest you have at least five main question types to consider asking during your interview.
 These can be related to the job, the team, the culture, the training and the hiring process.
-With time being limited, at the end of the interview, you should expect to ask at least 2-3 valuable questions.
+With time being limited, at the end of the interview, you should expect to have enough time to ask at least two to three valuable questions.

 5. Avoid questions about perks and benefits

 There will be better opportunities during the application process to inquire about job perks, benefits and compensation.
 During the interview is not the time to ask about salary, bonuses and pay raises.
 The same holds true about medical, dental, life insurance and retirement fund benefits.
 Make your interview questions more job role and company related so you can reinforce your passion for the job.